DIYer22/boxx/README.md

 </div>

 <div align="center">
-  A magic Tool-box for Efficient Build and Debug in Python.
+  A Tool-box for Efficient Build and Debug in Python.
 Especially for <code>Scientific Computing</code> and <code>Computer Vision</code>.
 </div>

 <br/>